CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 ## Exercise 1: Manage Subscriptions and RBAC

-In this exercise you will learn how to organize Azure subscriptions effectively and implement Role-Based Access Control (RBAC) to manage permissions and actions securely.
+In this exercise, you will learn how to organize Azure subscriptions effectively and implement Role-Based Access Control (RBAC) to manage permissions and actions securely.

 ### Task 1: Implement Management Groups

 In this task, you will create and organize management groups to streamline Azure subscription governance.
 This setup enables efficient policy enforcement and access management across your organization.

-1. On the Azure portal, in **Search resources, services and docs (G+/)** box at the top of the portal search for and select **Microsoft Entra ID**.
+1. On the Azure portal, in the **Search resources, services and docs (G+/)** box at the top of the portal, search for and select **Microsoft Entra ID**.

    ![image](./media/l2-image3.png)